billmclean/SimpleFiniteElements.jl/README.md

 # SimpleFiniteElements

-A simple 2D finite element package intended for educational use.
+A 2D finite element package intended for educational use.

+To get started, look in 'examples/'.